New and improved bounds on the contextuality degree of multi-qubit configurations: Methodology

 \subsection{Computing the contextuality degree with a SAT solver}

-This section shows how the problem of finding the contextuality degree of a configuration can be reduced to a SAT problem, and thus take advantage of the numerous optimizations implemented in the current SAT solvers.
-More precisely, we limit the effort of reduction to SAT by going through an intermediary translation into the rich input language of the tool \texttt{bc2cnf}~\cite{JT00}, which creates itself a file in DIMACS format (suffix \texttt{.cnf}), the default format for SAT solvers.
+This section shows how the problem of finding the contextuality degree of a configuration can be reduced to a 3-SAT problem and thus take advantage of the numerous optimizations implemented in the current SAT solvers.
+More precisely, we limit the effort of reduction to 3-SAT by going through an intermediary translation into the rich input language of the tool \texttt{bc2cnf}~\cite[]{JT00}, which creates itself a file in DIMACS format (suffix \texttt{.cnf}), the default format for SAT solvers.

-The linear system $Ax = E$ is a set of equations in $\mathbb{F}_2$ (see the example for a Mermin-Peres square in~\cref{cdegeq:lin}), where each equation corresponds to a context of the configuration with the expected value on the right-hand side.
-Since there are only zeros and ones, we rephrase the problem of knowing whether a configuration is contextual as finding a set of Boolean variables $v_i$ ($1 \leq i \leq 9$ in~\cref{cdegeq:lin}) such that the sum (exclusive OR) of the variables is 0 for each positive context and 1 for each negative context.
+The linear system $Ax = E$ is a set of equations in $\mathbb{F}_2$ (see the example for a Mermin--Peres square in~\Cref{cdegeq:lin}, where $+$ is the ``exclusive or'' symbol for exclusive disjunction).
+Each equation corresponds to a context of the configuration, with the expected value on the right-hand side.
+Since there are only zeros and ones, we rephrase the problem of knowing whether a configuration is contextual as finding a set of Boolean variables $v_i$ ($1 \leq i \leq 9$ in~\Cref{cdegeq:lin}) such that the exclusive disjunction of the variables is 0 for each positive context and 1 for each negative context.
 We can then use any SAT solver to compute a degree of contextuality, by using a feature of \texttt{bc2cnf} which allows us to specify bounds for the number of constraints that have to be satisfied.